 When a canoe or kayak is racing in a group of competitors it is the duty of all the competitors in the group to avoid colliding with other competitors at all times.
-A collision will be considered to be an event another where competitor's boat touches а paddle competitor's boat or in way that а disadvantages another competitor.
+A collision will be considered to be an event where a competitor's boat touches another competitor's boat or paddle in a way that disadvantages another competitor.
 This rule also applies to any manoeuvring within the group and is applicable for all parts of the course including the portage and turns.